The resilience of tradition

 a starved camel is bigger than a fat horse.

 It’s commonly used to show that families fallen on hard times will still manage better than the chronic poor.
-But in the wake of all the assaults from Maoism in the PRC—when “authentic” Chinese culture on the mainland was apparently a poor relative to the overseas communities where transmission was supposed to have been maintained untainted—it made an apt metaphor as field reports since the 1980s on local ritual began to reveal the sheer enormity of tradition.
-Of course, as with research on southeastern Daoist ritual on both sides of the strait, we should learn by collating all such material, as did Kristofer Schipper, Ken Dean, and John Lagerwey.
+But in the wake of all the assaults from Maoism in the PRC—when “authentic” Chinese culture on the mainland was apparently a poor relative to the overseas communities where transmission was supposed to have been maintained untainted (notably Taiwan)—the maxim made an apt metaphor as field reports since the 1980s on local ritual began to reveal the sheer enormity of tradition.
+Of course, as with research on southeastern Daoist ritual on both sides of the strait, we should learn by collating all such material, as did Kristofer Schipper, Ken Dean, and John Lagerwey (see also Daoist ritual in north Taiwan).

-Among many further instances are the rich material on baojuan “precious scrolls”, and the ongoing project of Hannibal Taubes on temple murals in north China.
+Among many further instances are the rich material on baojuan “precious scrolls”, the ritual traditions of Qujiaying and Gaoluo just south of Beijing, and the ongoing project of Hannibal Taubes on temple murals in north China.

 For representations of Tibetan culture within and outside the PRC, click here.